-Your Girl’s Night In: Best Series to Binge
+Girls Night In: Best Series to Binge Watch

-If you are looking for some binge-worthy shows to fill your evenings at home, the following list features series with strong female characters who are exploring their lives in captivating ways.
+If you are looking for some binge-worthy shows for your girls night get together, the following list features series with strong female characters who are exploring their lives in captivating ways.
 I have watched every episode of each pick, so you know my recommendations come from personal experience and passion for women’s stories.
-Read on to find your next woman-centered adventure, then grab some popcorn and enjoy.
+Read on to find your next woman-centered adventure, create your own list of best series to binge watch, then grab some popcorn and enjoy.

 I can’t express enough how much I love this series.
 It’s filled with strong (some murderess) female characters.
 The basics: Eve (played by Sandra Oh) is a spy who is tasked with hunting Villanelle (played by Jodie Comer) an employed serial killer/hit woman.
 But instead of becoming enemies, a sexually charged enchantment grows between them as their cat and mouse game ensues.

 I guess you could call Killing Eve a cross between a serial killer love story and a spy/thriller.
 Sandra Oh has earned all of the accolades she has received for her role, but Comer, in my opinion, really makes Killing Eve exceptional.
 You can’t help but feel as obsessed with Villanelle as Eve as Comer creates a strangely likable…even lovable but brutal and heartless killer out of her character.
 Dexter doesn’t hold a candle to Villanelle.
 (And I loved Dexter!)
 So binge this series before season 3 comes out.

 If you haven’t watched the first season of this spectacular show, it’s time to queue it up.
 Look, the reviews of the second season are mixed, but I don’t care.
 The OA is definitely at the top of my “best shows to binge watch” recommendations .This story has a magical female lead (Prairie Johnson) played by Brit Marling, who is also its creator and producer.